 On 1 October 1966, HMM-364 was placed in a cadre status under MWSG-37, 3rd MAW, MCAF Santa Ana, California, with Capt.
 R. K. Thompson reliving LtCol Cover as Commanding Officer.
 On 1 May 1967 the squadron was removed from cadre status with LtCol L. Gulling reliving Capt.
 Thompson as Commanding Officer.
 The squadron went from a total of 3 officers and 7 enlisted men with no aircraft to thirty one officers, one hundred thirty two enlisted men and four CH-46 (Sea Knight) helicopters by the end of the month.

 During June 1967 the squadron received seven more aircraft, now the total complement of aircraft was 32.
 A crash during this month (Cpl.
-Paul Sousa's YK-22), attributed to metal fatigue in the quill shaft between the mix box and aft transmission, led to the suspension of all CH-46 flights.
+Paul Souza's YK-20), caused by an aft rotor blade fatigue led to the suspension of all CH-46 flights, and all rotor blades had to be eddy current inspected.
+Other similar crashes were caused by a fracture in the quill shaft between the mix box and the aft transmission.

 Beginning in early August 1967, all 32 aircraft underwent extensive modifications ( aft transmission deck and new aft transmission configuration being primary).